Revisiting Visual Understanding in Multimodal Reasoning through a Lens of Image Perturbation

 \section{Abstract}

-Despite the rapid progress of multimodal large language models (MLLMs), they have largely overlooked the importance of visual processing.
-In a simple yet revealing experiment, we interestingly find that language-only models, when provided with image captions, can achieve comparable or even better performance than MLLMs that consume raw visual inputs.
-This suggests that current MLLMs may generate accurate visual descriptions but fail to effectively integrate them during reasoning.
-Motivated by this, we propose a simple visual perturbation framework that enhances perceptual robustness without requiring algorithmic modifications or additional training data.
-Our approach introduces three targeted perturbations: distractor concatenation, dominance-preserving mixup, and random rotation, that can be easily integrated into existing post-training pipelines including SFT, DPO, and GRPO.
-Through extensive experiments across multiple datasets, we demonstrate consistent improvements in mathematical reasoning performance, with gains comparable to those achieved through algorithmic changes.
-Additionally, we achieve competitive performance among open-source 7B RL-tuned models by training Qwen2.5-VL-7B with visual perturbation.
-Through comprehensive ablation studies, we analyze the effectiveness of different perturbation strategies, revealing that each perturbation type contributes uniquely to different aspects of visual reasoning.
-Our findings highlight the critical role of visual perturbation in multimodal mathematical reasoning: better reasoning begins with better seeing.
+Despite the rapid progress of multimodal large language models (MLLMs), the role of visual processing in multimodal reasoning remains underexplored.
+In a simple yet revealing experiment, we find that language-only models, when augmented with image captions, can sometimes outperform multimodal counterparts consuming raw visual inputs.
+This indicates that current MLLMs may perceive visual content but fail to effectively integrate it during reasoning.
+Moreover, even minimal visual perturbations such as small rotations lead to severe performance drops, exposing a fragility in their visual understanding.
+To address this overlooked bottleneck, we propose a lightweight visual perturbation (VP) framework that strengthens perceptual robustness without architectural changes or additional data.
+VP introduces three targeted strategies—distractor concatenation, dominance-preserving mixup, and random rotation—that can be seamlessly integrated into post-training pipelines including SFT, DPO, and GRPO.
+Extensive experiments across four multimodal reasoning benchmarks show consistent absolute gains of 1–2 points, with improvements holding across datasets, training pipelines, and even advanced RL-tuned models.
+Ablation and task-level analyses further reveal how different perturbations uniquely benefit geometry, algebra, OCR, and chart reasoning.
+These findings underscore a central insight: better reasoning begins with better seeing.
 Our code is available at \url{https://github.com/YutingLi0606/Vision-Matters}.